Coronavirus Travel Restrictions - Updated 1st April 2021

 - Please stick to Scottish Government guideline of FACTS.

-We are offering a full refund to all bookings that have to be cancelled due to COVID-19.
+We are offering a change to another course or a full refund to all bookings that have to be cancelled due to COVID-19.
 All we ask is that you provide some proof that the cancellation is due to COVID-19.

 Coronavirus (COVID-19) specific information